jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 ## Visualizing relationships between files

-At work I mostly review JavaScript files, so I've built out this next bit of tooling specifically for JavaScript.[^mldepgraph] It helps to understand which files import others, so I have a command that computes the dependency graph of the files changed on this branch:
+At work I review JavaScript files, so I've built out this next bit of tooling specifically for JavaScript.[^mldepgraph] It helps to understand which files import others, so I have a command that computes the dependency graph of the files changed on this branch:

-[^mldepgraph]: That being said, the techniques here can be applied to any language that you can statically analyze.
+[^mldepgraph]: The techniques here apply to any language that you can statically analyze.
 In particular, I have a rough prototype of everything JavaScript-specific you see here that works with Standard ML instead.
 If you can find me the dependency information for your favorite language, I'd be happy to help you turn it into a visualization.

 {% img fullwidth /images/git-depgraph.png git depgraph %}